-SLC35C1 is also known as the GDP-fucose transporter (gene symbol = FUCT1).
+SLC35C1 is also known as the GDP-fucose transporter (gene symbol: FUCT1).
 Defects in the FUCT1 gene result in a congenital disorder of glycosylation (CDG).
-Specifically the disorder is a type II CDG identified as CDGIIc.
+Specifically the disorder is a type II CDG identified as CDG-IIc.
 Type II CDGs result from defects in the processing of the carbohydrate structures on N-linked glycoproteins.
-CDGIIc is also called leukocyte adhesion deficiency syndrome II (LAD II).
+CDG-IIc is also called leukocyte adhesion deficiency syndrome II (LAD II).
 LAD II is a primary immunodeficiency syndrome which manifests due to leukocyte dysfunction.
-Symptoms of LAD II include unique facial features, recurrent infections, persistent leukocytosis, defective neutrophil chemotaxis and severe growth and mental retardation.
+Symptoms of LAD II include unique facial features (flat face with a depressed nasal bridge, antiverted nostrils, and long eyelashes), recurrent infections, persistent leukocytosis, defective neutrophil chemotaxis, and severe growth and mental retardation.

 SLC40A1 is a multiple transmembrane spanning protein involved in iron transport.
 The protein is highly expressed in the intestine, liver, and reticuloendothelial cells.
-SLC40A1 is more commonly known as ferroportin or insulin-regulated gene 1 (IREG1).
+SLC40A1 is more commonly known as ferroportin or iron-regulated transporter 1 (IREG1).
 The protein is required for the transport of dietary iron across the basolateral membranes of intestinal enterocytes.
 Defects in the SLC40A1 gene are associated with type 4 hemochromatosis.back to the top